Probing Defects with Quantum Simulator Snapshots: Estimators from Snapshots

 Here we describe how snapshots can be used to estimate the expectation values of nonlocal operators.
 In particular, consider an operator $\hat{O}$ which is diagonal in some local basis denoted by $\ket{\{Z_j\}}$, $j=1,...,L$.
 Suppose we are given a dataset consisting of $M$ snapshots in this basis, $\{Z_j\}_m$, $m=1,...,M$, drawn from some probability distribution $p(\{Z_j\})$ determined by the Born rule.
 Such a dataset is the natural output of experimental runs on a quantum simulator.
 In the style of Monte Carlo, we can then construct an estimator for the underlying probability distribution based on the dataset: \beqn \tilde{p}(\{Z_j\}) = \frac{1}{M}\sum_{m=1}^M \delta_{\{Z_j\}, \{Z_j\}_m} \eeqn This allows for us to estimate the expectation value of $\hat{O} = \sum_{\{Z_j\}} O(\{Z_j\})\ket{\{Z_j\}}\bra{\{Z_j\}}$: \beqn \langle \hat{O} \rangle \approx \sum_{\{Z_j\}} \tilde{p}(\{Z\}) O(\{Z_j\}) = \frac{1}{M}\sum_{m=1}^M O(\{Z_j\}_m) \eeqn

 In particular, this estimator relies only on local data, even if $\hat{O}$ is nonlocal, i.e. cannot be written as a sum of operators with bounded support.
 Further, the same dataset can be used to estimate the expectation value of various operators, as long as they are diagonal in the same basis.
 We make no assumptions about the source of the dataset, so long as the snapshots are sampled according to the Born rule; in particular, we use Stochastic Series Expansion (SSE), a worldline Monte Carlo technique \cite{Melko_SSE_2013, Merali_2024}, to generate the snapshots used for the data in this work, though the same procedure can be carried out using experimental data.
 We sample $M=10^6$ snapshots in each case.
-In Appendix \ref{app:limited} we show that the qualitative defect physics can be extracted even with $M\sim10^4$ snapshots, making it a realistic protocol for modern quantum simulators.
+In \appref{App:C}, we show that the qualitative defect physics can be extracted even with $M\sim10^4$ snapshots, making it a realistic protocol for modern quantum simulators.
+We also discuss the theoretical sample complexity of our protocol in various limits in \appref{App:A}.

 One can use the snapshots protocol to measure defects coupling multiple copies of the system of interest as well.
 For example, consider a defect coupling two copies of the system, described by $\hat{O} = \sum_{\{Z_j^1,Z_j^2\}} O(\{Z_j^1, Z_j^2\})\ket{\{Z_j^1, Z_j^2\}}\bra{\{Z_j^1, Z_j^2\}}$, where $\{Z_j^1, Z_j^2\}$ denotes a local basis of the doubled system, and it is assumed that the two copies are uncoupled in the absence of the defect.
 First, we split the $M$ snapshots obtained from a single copy of our system into two sets of $M/2$ snapshots, with the configurations in each set labeled as $\{Z_j^1\}_m$, $\{Z_j^2\}_m$, respectively.
 Then $\langle \hat{O} \rangle$ can be estimated as $\langle \hat{O} \rangle \approx \frac{1}{M/2}\sum_{m=1}^{M/2} O(\{Z_j^1, Z_j^2\}_m)$.
 Thus, defects coupling multiple copies of the system can be measured using only snapshots from a {\it single copy}.
 This protocol could be used to measure the effect of a line defect coupling the spins of two critical Ising models, which describes the Renyi-2 physics of a critical Ising model with spin dephasing~\cite{Zou_2023}.